 Check out my how to grow carrots from seed to harvest YouTube video guide:

-Radish, Beets, and Turnips - These are very easy to grow from direct sowing seeds.
+Radish, Beets, Rutabaga, and Turnips - These are very easy to grow from direct sowing seeds.
 Space radish and beet seeds 4 inches apart, and space turnips 6 inches apart.
 Many radish cultivars are ready for harvest in just 30 days from seed.
 They make for great companion plants underneath other taller crops.

 Other Brassicas - A few types of brassicas that everyone, zones 8 and up can still grow from seed right now in December is kale, mustards, Napa cabbage, and kohlrabi.
 Direct sow seeds spacing them at least 1 foot apart.